zradlicz/Generative-OpenCV/README.md

 <img src="https://github.com/zradlicz/Generative-OpenCV/blob/main/L-Systems/tree4034.png" width="400">
 <p/>

 L-systems were first created as a way to model biological growth in algae.
 Here it is used to generate trees with some randomness.
+L systems work by having a start seed, and then a list of axioms by which each variable will change into.
+This tree generation l-system for example contains 2 variables and 5 constants.

+-Variables: X F
+-Constants: + - [ ] L
+-Start: X
+-Rules: (X → F+[[X]-X]-F[-FX]+X), (F → FF)

+The class lsystem takes all of these as arguments.
+The update method then iterates through the string and recursively updates it.
+A separate, standalone funtion has to be written to interpret the string.

 ## Circle Packing